Company: Ex-Trump lawyer raiding nonprofit for personal use

 But after Powell threatened to “blow up” Georgia with a “biblical” court filing, the Trump legal team distanced itself from her, saying she was not working on their behalf.
 She later made the comment on how she would release “the Kraken,” an apparent reference to the film “Clash of the Titans” in which Zeus gives the order to release the mythical sea monster.

-QAnon followers believe Trump has been secretly fighting a cabal of Satan-worshipping "deep state" enemies, prominent Democrats and Hollywood elites operating a child sex trafficking ring.
+Logan Strain, who co-hosts a podcast about QAnon and other conspiracy theories, said Powell has appeared on QAnon promoters’ YouTube channels and is viewed as a “hero of the republic” among QAnon followers.
+QAnon adherents believe Trump has been secretly fighting a cabal of “deep state” enemies, prominent Democrats and Hollywood elites.

-Articles of incorporation filed in Florida in February listed MyPillow founder and CEO Mike Lindell as a director.
-But Lindell said he asked to be removed as a director of Defending the Republic after less than one week because he decided to form his own legal defense fund.
-Lindell is also being sued by Dominion.

-“I went on my own because I don't have time for other people's stuff.
-I want to focus on what I’m doing," Lindell said.

-Defending the Republic’s chairman and CEO is former Overstock CEO Patrick Byrne, whose comments about the “deep state” led to his resignation from the company in 2019.
+Defending the Republic’s chairman and CEO for a time was former Overstock CEO Patrick Byrne, whose comments about the “deep state” led to his resignation from Overstock in 2019.
+Byrne says he resigned as Defending the Republic’s chairman and CEO in April after less than one month in the positions.

+Corporate filings in Florida and Texas have listed MyPillow founder and CEO Mike Lindell, Powell, Wood, Flynn and Flynn’s brother, Joseph, as the nonprofit's directors.

 To support its claim that Powell is using nonprofit money for her personal legal defense, Dominion cited her remarks during a Dec.
 29 appearance on “The Rush Limbaugh Show.”
 Powell told the radio show’s guest host that listeners could go to her website to donate to the nonprofit “that is working to help defend all these cases and to defend me now that I’m under a massive attack from the attorney general of Michigan and the city of Detroit and everything else.”